 The Ottawa Heart Institute Research Corporation ("OHIRC") is incorporated without share capital under the Canada Not-for-Profit Corporations Act.
 The purpose of the OHIRC is to conduct, acquire, solicit or receive research money to operate and maintain laboratories and a research facility.
 The OHIRC is a registered charity and, as such, is exempt from income taxes under subsection 149(1)(I) of the Income Tax Act (Canada).
 In addition, the OHIRC is classified as a non-profit corporation for scientific research and experimental development as defined in subsection 149(1)(I) of the Income Tax Act (Canada).

 The University of Ottawa Heart Institute has an economic interest in the OHIRC.
+Included in accounts receivable is \$283 (2018 - \$169) relating to construction projects and other costs incurred on behalf of the OHIRC.
+Included in accounts payable is \$1,726 (2018 - \$4,209) relating to payroll and other support costs incurred by the OHIRC.
+These amounts are non-interest bearing and have no specified terms of repayment.
 During the period, the University of Ottawa Heart Institute provided \$4,520 (2018 - \$4,604) of base funding in support of research to the OHIRC.
+These amounts are recorded in supplies and other expenses on the statement of operations.